 This is definitely the best solution to start your first stay in Tokyo and to enjoy it to the fullest!
 Here you can experience Japanese popular food and read a ton of manga, all gathered on the hotels shelfs.
 You can select a capsule room or a private room, that is like a manga café’s room, and you can use it even just in daytime to study or have fun in a comfortable space.

 Average price: ¥2,600 – ¥3,500 for night stay in a capsule room, ¥1,320 for just 3 hours

 10. First Cabin Tsukiji

 First Cabin Tsukiji’s rooms are the most spacious cabins you will find in Tokyo!
 The atmosphere is very elegant, given that this hotel’s concept seems to be “compact & luxury”.
 There is also a café where you can eat your breakfast for a fixed price (¥500 for a Japanese breakfast buffet solution) or have a drink in the night time.
-But it is also a very good spot if you want to taste Tsukiji market’s delicacies first thing in the morning.
+But it is also a very good spot if you want to taste Tsukiji Outer Market’s delicacies first thing in the morning.

 Address: 2-11-10 Tsukiji, Chuo-ku, Tokyo